 Fast foods are arguably undoing modern society.
-They are so easy, so available, so cheap, and so well marketed that everyone in the first world and a fair amount of the third world has consumed them at some point.
+They are so easy, so available, so cheap, and so well marketed that everyone in the first world and a fair amount in the third world has consumed them at some point.

 I’m old enough to remember when McDonald’s was relatively new on the scene,

 and having their french fries became a “thing” that my parents and I shared as a treat from time to time.